How The Garden Bridge Fell Down: LBC's In-Depth Investigation

 It’s well known that for large infrastructure projects like this one, a panel of experts is assembled to pick the right design and ensure there are no accusations of unfairness or bias.

-But in this case, only one man picked the Heatherwick design – Transport for London’s Managing Director of Planning, Richard de Cani.
+But in this case, only one man was in charge of the architecture part of the contract – Transport for London’s Managing Director of Planning, Richard de Cani.

 The bid that was submitted following the TfL request came from Heatherwick Studios, but there are now questions raised in City Hall about the involvement of the engineers Arup, who have so far received £8.3 million of tax-payers’ money to deliver the bridge.